Non-B Visa Run to Laos 2025: Guide for Teachers — KET

 Tourist Visa (TR): 60 days for travelers soaking up Thailand’s beaches and temples.

-Non-Immigrant O (Non-O): 90 days for retirees (50+) or those with Thai spouses/kids.
+Non-Immigrant O (Non-O): 90 days for retirees (50 years or older) or those with Thai spouses or children.

 Step 1: Pick Your Path

 DIY Bus: 10–15 days in Laos.
 Cheap transport, but lodging eats your budget.
+Choosing suitable accommodation based on your budget and preferences is important, as it can significantly affect your overall expenses.

 Step 2: Getting to Vientiane